 Why does church membership matter?

 Once finished with Membership Matters, a person must complete two forms expressing their willingness to join Redeemer Church.
-The first is the Church Covenant & Discipline form, which ensures that you have read the Redeemer Church Covenant, the Redeemer Statement of Faith, and the Statement on Church Discipline, and is willing to commit to all in good conscience.
-The second is the Membership Profile form, which is simply a tool to help us get to know you better and come to understand your spiritual background more clearly.
+The first is the Church Covenant & Discipline Form, which ensures that the individual has read the Redeemer Church Covenant, the Redeemer Statement of Faith, and the Statement on Church Discipline, and is willing to commit to all in good conscience.
+The second is the Membership Profile form, which is simply a tool to help us know you better and come to understand your spiritual background more clearly.
 Both forms are available by request or accessible online at the following links: